xN8Tx/digital-project/README.md

 **TODO**

-- [ ] Find a type to src image in contact-information.ts
+- [ x ] Find a type to src image in contact-information.ts
+- [ ] Type page for state fetchData